hunter-college-cs-ossd/f0cus10-weekly/about.md

 ### More Information

-I am a computer science major at Hunter College and am really excited to work on open source projects that allow for building communication skills.
+I am a very opinionated computer science student with ideas about everything apparently.
+It is wiser to not listen to me most of the time.